Simulation of open quantum systems on universal quantum computers: Data processing strategies

 In this section, we illustrate how to apply the reconstruction procedure while maintaining the accuracy.
 In the above, we have shown that the simulation error involved in the reconstruction procedure is $\mathcal{O}(\delta t^2)$.
 For short-time simulation, this reconstruction procedure works well, and the simulation results on the dissipative quantum $XY$ model, shown in Fig. \ref{fig-xymodel}, demonstrated the feasibility of this method.

 However, for long-time simulation, the reconstruction process can become unstable for two reasons.
 Firstly, the simulation error $\mathcal{O}(T\delta t)$ increases with the simulation time.
 Secondly, other factors, such as the sampling accuracy and circuit approximation in real simulations and their accumulation, may also become important.
-To see this, we can re-write Eq. \ref{rr} as
+To see this, using the binomial expansion $(1+\Gamma\delta t)^m = \sum_{x=0}^{m} C_m^x (\Gamma\delta t)^{m-x}1^x$, we can re-write Eq. \ref{rr} as

 In the right-hand side of the Eq. \ref{eq-diff}, $\mathcal{F}^m(\rho_0)$ serves as an approximation of the target state and the other terms are differences between $ \mathcal{F}^m(\rho_0)$ and $\rho_x$.